 Heading to South Korea Soon?
 Don’t forget these essentials!

-Organised your visa?
-Don’t forget to check the entry requirements for South Korea on the government website for the passport you are travelling with.
+Don’t forget to check the government visa entry requirements for South Korea for the passport you are travelling with.

 For some travel inspiration for your next trip, how about Lonely Planet’s top 500 places to see… ranked?